kcotrinam/Private_Events/README.md

 # Private events

-> This project is a practice for doing validations in Ruby on Rails framework
+> This project is a practice for doing association in Ruby on Rails framework

-We implement Devise for session and cookies.
+We implement Shoulda Matchers, RSpec and capybara for testing.

 ## Built With